Scale factor (cosmology): Matter-dominated era

-Dark-energy-dominated era
+Dark-energy–dominated era

-In physical cosmology, the dark-energy-dominated era is proposed as the last of the three phases of the known universe, the other two being the matter-dominated era and the radiation-dominated era.
-The dark-energy-dominated era began after the matter-dominated era, i.e. when the Universe was about 9.8 billion years old.
-In the era of cosmic inflation, the Hubble parameter is also thought to be constant, so the expansion law of the dark-energy-dominated era also holds for the inflationary prequel of the big bang.
+In physical cosmology, the dark-energy–dominated era is proposed as the last of the three phases of the known universe, beginning when the Universe was about 9.8 billion years old.
+In the era of cosmic inflation, the Hubble parameter is also thought to be constant, so the expansion law of the dark-energy–dominated era also holds for the inflationary prequel of the big bang.

 The cosmological constant is given the symbol Λ, and, considered as a source term in the Einstein field equation, can be viewed as equivalent to a "mass" of empty space, or dark energy.
 Since this increases with the volume of the universe, the expansion pressure is effectively constant, independent of the scale of the universe, while the other terms decrease with time.
 Thus, as the density of other forms of matter – dust and radiation – drops to very low concentrations, the cosmological constant (or "dark energy") term will eventually dominate the energy density of the Universe.
 Recent measurements of the change in Hubble constant with time, based on observations of distant supernovae, show this acceleration in expansion rate, indicating the presence of such dark energy.

-For a dark-energy-dominated universe, the evolution of the scale factor in the Friedmann–Lemaître–Robertson–Walker metric is easily obtained solving the Friedmann equations:
+For a dark-energy–dominated universe, the evolution of the scale factor in the Friedmann–Lemaître–Robertson–Walker metric is easily obtained solving the Friedmann equations: